simonespa/algorithms-and-data-structures/README.md

 # Algorithms & Data structures

-This repo is an open source collection and playground of algorithms, data structures and related documentation to brush up your knowledge of computer science fundamentals, or learn it from scratch.
+This repo is an open source collection and playground of algorithms, data structures, coding exercises and related documentation to brush up your knowledge of computer science fundamentals.

-## How to use it
+## Get started

-Install all dependencies
+Initialise the repository

 ```
 pnpm install